BorgwardtLab/orbit-count/README.md

 # Python Bindings for ORCA
-This package implements python bindings for the (ORbit Counting Algorithm)[https://github.com/thocevar/orca].
+This package implements python bindings for the [ORbit Counting Algorithm](https://github.com/thocevar/orca).

 The original source code was modified slightly to avoid memory leaks upon repeated function calls.